Yurt

 A yurt (from the Turkic languages) or ger (Mongolian) is a portable, round tent covered and insulated with skins or felt and traditionally used as a dwelling by several distinct nomadic groups in the steppes and mountains of Inner Asia.
 The structure consists of a flexible angled assembly or latticework of wood or bamboo for walls, a door frame, ribs (poles, rafters), and a wheel (crown, compression ring) possibly steam-bent as a roof.
-The roof structure is sometimes self-supporting, but large yurts may have interior posts supporting the crown.
+The roof structure is sometimes self-supporting, but large yurts may have interior posts or columns supporting the crown.
 The top of the wall of self-supporting yurts is prevented from spreading by means of a tension band which opposes the force of the roof ribs.
-Yurts take between 30 minutes and 3 hours to set up or take down, and are generally used by between five and 15 people.
-Nomadic farming with yurts as housing has been the primary life style in Central Asia, particularly Mongolia, for thousands of years.
+Yurts take between 30 minutes and three hours to set up or take down, and are generally used by between five and 15 people.
+Nomadic farming with yurts as housing has been the primary way of life in Central Asia, particularly Mongolia, for thousands of years.

 Modern yurts may be permanently built on a wooden or concrete platform; they may use modern materials such as metal framing, plastics, plexiglass dome, or radiant insulation.